Prescribing Safety Assessment (PSA)

 Sitting the PSA

-There will be several opportunities to sit/resit the PSA: the dates for 2018 - 2019 are listed below.
+There will be several opportunities to sit/resit the PSA: upcoming dates for the 2020/21 training year are:

 Preparation for Sitting the PSA